 Qantas is unlocking a new feature on its Wellbeing App that will let frequent flyers earn points for sleeping well, night after night.
 It is designed to encourage healthy sleeping habits by reducing phone use before bed and creating regular sleeping patterns.

-Until 28 February 2019, all Qantas Frequent Flyers can partake in the ‘Sleep Health Challenge’ to earn five points for every night they successfully complete.
+Until 28 February 2019, all Qantas Frequent Flyers can partake in the ‘Sleep Health Challenge’ to earn 5 points for every night they successfully complete.

-From March 2019 onwards, only customers with an eligible Qantas Insurance product will continue to earn five points per night.
+From March 2019 onwards, only customers with an eligible Qantas Insurance product will continue to earn 5 points per night.
 For everyone else, the rate drops down to 0.5 points per night.

 You can also complete a ten-question sleep survey to nab an easy one-off 20 Qantas Points as well.

 Here are the steps to complete the recurring sleep challenge: